isaacbarker/physicsim/README.md

 The project makes use of [p5.js](https://p5js.org/) and is inspired by Daniel Shiffman's [Coding Train](https://thecodingtrain.com/).

-If you have any issues or corrections when using the project please open a ticket on Github or email [enquiries@physicsim.co.uk](enquiries@physicsim.co.uk).
+If you have any issues or corrections when using the project please open a ticket on Github or email [mailto:enquiries@physicsim.co.uk](enquiries@physicsim.co.uk).

 I hope you enjoy exploring the project,